-- 1. Operations management is the management of activities and resources that create goods and/or provide services. - 2.
+- 1. Operations management is the management of processes (i.e., the sequence of activities and resources) that create goods and/or provide services. - 2.
 Production/operations planner/scheduler/controller, demand planner (forecaster), quality specialist, logistics coordinator, purchasing agent/buyer, supply chain manager, materials planner, inventory clerk/manager, production/operations manager. - 3. a.
 Because a large % of a company's expenses occur in the operations, e.g., purchasing materials and workforce salaries, more efficient operations can result in large increases in profits. - b.
-A large number of management jobs are in OM. - c.
-Activities in all other areas of any organization are all interrelated with OM. - 4.
+A number of management jobs are in OM. - c.
+Activities in all other areas of any organization are all interrelated with OM. - d.
+Operations innovations lead to marketplace and strategic benefits. - 4.
 The three major functions of organizations are operations, finance, and marketing.
-Operations is concerned with the creation of goods and services identified by marketing, finance is concerned with provision of funds necessary for operation and investment of extra funds, and marketing is concerned with promoting and/or selling goods or services. - 5.
+Operations is concerned with the creation of goods and services identified by marketing, finance is concerned with provision of funds necessary for operations and investment of extra funds, and marketing is concerned with promoting and/or selling goods or services. - 5.
 The operations function consists of all activities that are directly related to producing goods or providing services.
-It is the core of most organizations.
 It adds value during the transformation process (the difference between the cost of inputs and price of outputs).
 An operations manager manages the transformation function.
-He/she is responsible for planning and use of resources (labour, machines, and materials).
-Not all jobs which are primarily OM are called as such.
-The kinds of jobs that operations managers oversee vary tremendously from organization to organization largely because of the different goods or services involved.
-For example, a store/restaurant manager is in effect an operations managers.
+He/she is responsible for planning and using the resources (labour, machines, and materials).
+The kind of work that operations managers do varies from organization to organization (largely because of the different goods or services involved).
+For example, a store/restaurant manager is in effect an operations manager.
 See Figure 1-6 for examples of typical activities performed by operations managers. - 6.
 Design decisions are usually strategic and long term (1-5 years or so ahead), whereas planning and control decisions are shorter term.
 In particular, planning decisions are tactical and medium term (1-12 months or so ahead), and control decisions (including scheduling and execution) are short term (1-12 weeks or so ahead).
 Design involves decisions that relate to goods and service design, capacity, acquisition of equipment, arrangement of departments, and location of facilities.
 Planning/control activities involve management of personnel, quality control/assurance, inventory planning and control, production planning, and scheduling.